chakra-ui/chakra-ui/CONTRIBUTING.md

 to run commands within component packages directly from the root.

 Each component is named this way: `@chakra-ui/[component]`.
-Let's say we want to build the checkbox component.
+Let's say we want to build the button component.
 Here's how to do it:

 ```bash
 yarn workspace @chakra-ui/button build